nsidc/search-interface/README.md

 ### Running the app locally

+Install app dependencies with `grunt install:bower` to pull down dependencies and copy necessary libraries into src/contrib.

 Run `grunt build:nsidc-dev` or `grunt build:acadis-dev` to generate the appropriate `src/index.html` file (as well as css files), then `./run_local_webserver` and open your browser to http://localhost:8081.